gbevin/MIDITapeRecorder/README.md

 Created by Geert Bevin.

-This work is freely distributed under the CC BY-SA 4.0 License.
+This work is freely distributed under the CC BY 4.0 License.

 If you want to support my efforts, please consider donating through: http://paypal.me/geertbevin